We Welcome Your Application to Join Us!

 Explore California’s Sierra high country.

-After our time in Tahoe, we’ll enjoy two days of rafting on the American River — splashing and laughing our way down the river with professional guides at the helm.
-After the first day of rafting, we’ll camp on a beautiful beach right on the water, and then we’ll wake up to a second day of fun on the river.
+After our time in Tahoe, we’ll enjoy a day of rafting on the American River — splashing and laughing our way down the river with professional guides at the helm.
 Rafting is a great way to experience the West, and the American River is perfect for us: there are fun rapids and long stretches of calm water.
 Beginners and experienced rafters alike will enjoy our time on the water.

 To wrap up our Sierra adventures, we’ll travel to Yosemite to explore on foot one of the world’s most famous — and most beautiful — national parks.
 We can expect warm, sunny days and clear, cool nights — as nice as it gets for hiking and camping.

 In San Francisco at trip end, we’ll celebrate all of our accomplishments, all of the fun we’ve had, and all of the friendships we’ve made in California’s rugged and beautiful mountains.
 Sierra Adventure offers the chance to see the West with an enthusiastic, adventurous group guided by caring, capable Overland leaders.
 All of the trip’s activities have been carefully chosen to suit 5th and 6th graders — it’s a great way to experience Overland.